The Ironman Lanzarote Canarias Triathlon reaches its 20º edition with a record of participation

 Almost 1.500 athletes from 40 countries will start the next Saturday, May 21.
 Among the favorites to win the race were the German Timo Bracht, and Gregorio Cáceres and Nicholas Ward from Lanzarote.
 Among the women, Nicole Woysch and local runner Aroa Merino stand out

-"Lanzarote is a top-level sports tourist destination and without a doubt the Ironman is its flagship.
-It is the most traditional event within the entire annual calendar of sporting events on the island, and without any doubt the Cabildo will continue to bet on maintaining the event and helping the Ironman continue in Lanzarote ”.
-This is how the president of the Lanzarote Cabildo, Pedro san Ginés, expressed himself at the end of the press conference in which the twentieth edition of the Ironman Lanzarote Canarias Triathlon was presented, considered the toughest Ironman triathlon in the world and one of the most prestigious - for the quality of their organization and beauty of their routes - after the Hawaii Ironman.
+"Lanzarote is a top-level sports tourism destination and without a doubt the Ironman It is their flagship.
+It is the most traditional test within the entire wide range calendar The annual sporting event on the island, and without any doubt the Cabildo will continue to support the event and contribute to the Ironman continuing in Lanzarote.”
+This was expressed by the president of the Cabildo de Lanzarote, Pedro San Ginés, at the end of the press conference in which the twentieth edition of the Ironman Lanzarote Canarias Triathlon was presented, considered the toughest Ironman triathlon in the world and one of the most prestigious –for the quality of its organisation and the beauty of its routes– after the Hawaii Ironman.

 San Ginés recalled in his speech that “the island has opted for sport as an element of differentiation from other tourist destinations, and proof of this is the promotion of the Lanzarote European Sports Destination brand, which has been registered by the Insular Corporation, and with which is intended to highlight the excellent climatic and environmental conditions with the island as a place to practice sport ”.